betterscientificsoftware/bssw.io/Site/BSSwFellowshipProgram/FellowsFAQ.md

 ### Are there restrictions on who can apply for a BSSw Fellowship?

 Applicants must be affiliated with a U.S.-based institution that is able to receive federal funding.
 Typically such institutions include U.S. government labs, U.S. universities, and U.S.-based corporations.

-We encourage applicants at all career stages, ranging from students through early-career, mid-career, and senior professionals.
+We encourage applicants at all career stages, ranging from students through early-career, mid-career, and senior professionals; from all backgrounds and institution types.
+We seek to support a broad spectrum of perspectives in championing better scientific software.

 ## General Questions